decant09/bokeh/README.md

 </details>

 #### Database Schema
 The database models for this project are shown in the schema below and were created using [Graphviz](https://dreampuf.github.io/GraphvizOnline/).
 I have included flowchart diagrams to show how the different models relate to each other.
-The master flowchart shows all of the extended models in the project, some of which were not used but came with imports, for example the social models which came with the Django Allauth import.
-I have icluded a more refined flowchart showing the models I created and how they relate to each other.
+The master flowchart shows all of the extended models in the project, some of which were not used but came with the Django Aallauth import, for example the social models.
+I have included a more refined flowchart showing the models I created and how they relate to each other.
 I have also included the model structure in tabular form.
 <details>
 <summary>Master Flowchart</summary>
 <img src="static/images/readme/database/model_flowchart.png">
 </details>
 <details>
-<summary>Reduced Flowchart</summary>
+<summary>Refined Flowchart</summary>
 <img src="static/images/readme/database/model_flowchart_reduced.png">
 </details>
 <details>